epifaniarango/popgen_with_epi/README.md

 # Local ancestry analysis for masking

-This script is designed to mask African and European ancestry from American samples.
-It could be used for other populations with small adjutments.
+This script is designed to mask African and European ancestry from American samples and could be used for other populations with minor adjustments.
 Our primary focus in this study is to understand the precolonial history of the Southern Cone and Mapuche populations.
 For this purpose, the African and European ancestries that came in colonial times represent a confounding effect.
 A possible solution to this issue is a process called masking.
 The masking process represents a methodological challenge; in the present note, we detail our steps and the different quality checks we performed.
 Before masking, we performed a PCA test including the admixed American individuals and European and African samples (Fig. 1).
+On the PC1, we observed a gradient of the American individuals towards the African and mainly towards European individuals (Fig. 1).

 ![PCA_continents_noAncient](https://user-images.githubusercontent.com/60963543/189084917-5a7cd5d4-d73f-4c17-8eb7-06513acfc91e.png)

 ***Figure 1:*** PCA analysis.

-The position along PC1 and PC2 is proportional to the precentage of European ancestry calculated with ADMIXTURE (1)(Fig. 2).
+We confirmed it by directly comparing the percentage of European ancestry calculated with ADMIXTURE (1) and the position along PC1 and PC2 (Fig. 2).

 ![pc1_admix](https://user-images.githubusercontent.com/60963543/189091642-a870ad28-53b5-4143-848e-f99e866994af.png)
 ***Figure 2:*** Correlation between European ancestry at K=8 and position at PC1 and PC2

 By performing a local ancestry analysis (RFMIX in our case, for further details, refer to the method section), we estimated the origins of chromosomal segments in admixed individuals.
 The local ancestry software performs supervised analysis as we need to provide a set of reference populations with known ancestry to start the analysis.
-For local ancestry analysis, we need first to do the haplotyple estimation or phasing.
-I will start describing the analysis from a PLINK file where you should have the reference populations and the target populations.
-You should install the following softwares (I do everything thorugh conda):
+For local ancestry analysis, we need first to do the haplotype estimation or phasing.
+I will begin describing the analysis from a PLINK file where you should have the reference and target populations.
+You should install the following software (I do everything through Conda):

 - PLINK (2)
 - BCFTOOLS (3)